How to Say It: ASS-car-EYE-uh-sis

-Ascariasis is an infection that causes problems in the lungs or bowels.
+Ascariasis is an infection.
+It can cause problems in the lungs or digestive organs.

-Roundworms are most common in places with poor sanitation or sewage control.
+Roundworms are most common in places with poor sewage control.
 The risk of getting sick is highest in Asia and the western Pacific.

-Risk is also higher if exposed to tainted soil or water.
+Risk is also higher if exposed to soil or water with roundworm eggs.
 This can happen with:

-The worms can cause problems in the gallbladder, liver, pancreas, and appendix.
+The worms can also cause problems in the gallbladder, liver, pancreas, and appendix.

-The doctor will ask about your symptoms.
-You will be asked about your health and travel history.
-A physical exam may point to roundworms.
-If needed, you may also have:
+The doctor will ask about your symptoms, health and travel history.
+A physical exam may be done.
+Tests may be:

 Centers for Disease Control and Prevention